Displaced Tibial Plateau Fracture

 Type IV – Medial Plateau Fracture

-• Often requires internal fixation due to instability
+• This type of injury requires internal fixation due to instability

 Type V – Bicondylar Tibial Plateau Fractures

-• Fractures involving both the medial and lateral tibial plateau.
+• These fractures affect both the medial and lateral tibial plateau.

-• Associated with high-energy trauma, such as car accidents.
+• They are associated with high-energy trauma, such as car accidents.

 Type VI – Complex Fracture with Metaphyseal Extension

-• A severe fracture extending into the shin bone (tibial diaphysis).
+• It is a severe fracture extending into the shinbone (tibial diaphysis).

-• Often accompanied by ligament injuries and severe instability.
+• It is often accompanied by ligament injuries and severe instability.

-Understanding the Schatzker classification helps orthopedic surgeons like Dr. Benjamin W. Szerlip determine the best treatment approach for each patient.
+Understanding the Schatzker classification guides orthopedic surgeons like Dr. Benjamin W. Szerlip to determine the best treatment approach for each patient.
 Whether you have a non-displaced tibial plateau fracture or a complex displaced tibial plateau fracture, expert care is essential for a full recovery.

 What Causes a Tibial Plateau Fracture?

-• High-impact trauma: Car accidents, falls from height, or sports injuries can lead to severe fractures.
+• High-energy injuries: Car accidents, falls from height, or sports injuries can lead to severe fractures.

-• Weakened bone: Cancer or infections can weaken the bone, making it more susceptible to fracture.
+• Compromised bone: Cancer or infections can weaken the bone, making it more susceptible to a fracture.

 • Osteoporosis: Weak bones increase the risk of fractures, even from minor falls.